1313e/CMasher/docs/source/user/sequential.rst

 The *nuclear* colormap is a visual representation of the colors commonly associated with nuclear radiation.
 Keep in mind that this is a misconception, as the nuclear/Cherenkov radiation coming from a nuclear reactor is usually bright blue.
 It covers almost the full lightness range (:math:`[0, 90]`) and uses the colors blue and green.
-As with `lavender` and `gem`, it is great at representing dense information.
+As with :ref:`lavender` and :ref:`gem`, it is great at representing dense information.

 .. _ocean:

-Ocean
+ocean
 -----
 .. image:: ../../../cmasher/colormaps/ocean/ocean.svg
     :alt: Visual representation of the *ocean* colormap.